Skip to main content

 We also work with regulatory agencies to meet and report on various packaging compliance regulations across North America, such as EPR programs, Deposit Return Systems (DRS) and minimum recycled content requirements in place in certain jurisdictions.
 We continue to update and modernize our technology and data reporting systems so we can optimize our measurement and reporting for compliance and regulatory requirements.

-to be recyclable or
+of packaging converted to be recyclable or compostable in 2025

 virgin plastic reduction across our packaging portfolio since 2019

-committed in support of a
+committed in support of a more circular economy since 2014

 We are working to improve packaging materials and design, while collaborating and investing in infrastructure in support of a circular economy.

-- In 2024, we announced that we would be launching K-Rounds plastic- and aluminum-free pods as well as a new brewing system, the Keurig Alta brewer.
-K-Rounds pods are created from roasted coffee beans that are ground, pressed and wrapped in a proprietary, protective plant-based coating preserving the coffee’s flavor and aroma.
-We are currently in the beta testing phase, using a prototype brewer to gather insights from real-world homes and consumers that will help us fine-tune the performance, quality and design of the system.
+• In 2024, we announced that we would be launching AltaRounds plastic- and aluminum-free pods as well as a new brewing system, the Keurig Alta brewer.
+AltaRounds pods are created from roasted coffee beans that are ground, pressed and wrapped in a proprietary, protective plant-based coating preserving the coffee’s flavor and aroma.
+In 2025, we completed in-home beta testing with consumers and hosted an exclusive tasting and feedback session with sustainability opinion leaders during Climate Week NYC.
+In addition, we enlisted the help of an external advisory panel to guide us in brand perception, sustainability attributes, system transition and demand scale-up.
+The system is a central part of our long-term strategy to significantly reduce virgin plastic use across our coffee packaging portfolio.

-- We continue to incorporate recycled plastic into select beverage bottles by using bottles made from recycled polyethylene terephthalate (PET) plastic.
+• We continue to incorporate recycled plastic into select beverage bottles by using bottles made from recycled polyethylene terephthalate (PET) plastic.
 Current products in bottles made of recycled PET plastic include Bai, Core Hydration+, Core Hydration, Snapple 16 oz. and 20 oz., Mistic Juice Drink 16 oz.
 Aguafiel and Peñafiel single serve bottles each contain a minimum of 30% recycled PET.

-- To reduce the use of unnecessary materials, we have lightweighted nearly all of our K-Cup pods by reducing the plastic of each pod by 18%, compared to the original design.
+• To reduce the use of unnecessary materials, we have lightweighted nearly all of our K-Cup pods by reducing the plastic of each pod by 18%, compared to the original design.

-- Through continuous improvement efforts, we maximized space within our 80 count K-Cup pod packaging by arranging pods in a nested format.
+• Through continuous improvement efforts, we maximized space within our 80 count K-Cup pod packaging by arranging pods in a nested format.
 For one partner, this practice resulted in a 30% increase in boxes shipped per pallet, a reduction of 491 truckload shipments and a 35% decrease in packaging material used.

-- Our black K-Mini, K-Mini Plus, K-Café Essentials, K-Express Essentials, K-Cafe Smart, K-Slim and K-Compact brewers contain at least 50% PCR content and our K-Supreme Plus, K-Supreme Smart brewers contain at least 30% PCR content.
+• Our black K-Mini, K-Mini Plus, K-Café Essentials, K-Express Essentials, K-Cafe Smart, K-Slim and K-Compact brewers contain at least 50% PCR content and our K-Supreme Plus, K-Supreme Smart brewers contain at least 30% PCR content.

-- To help improve the recyclability of our packaging, we converted the majority of Bai and all of Mr & Mrs T 1 liter and 1.75 liter products and Rose’s products to meet the APR Design Guide® for Plastics Recyclability Preferred criteria for circularity status.
+• To help improve the recyclability of our packaging, we converted the majority of Bai and all of Mr & Mrs T 1 liter and 1.75 liter products and Rose’s products to meet the APR Design Guide® for Plastics Recyclability Preferred criteria for circularity status.
 This change increased KDP’s proportion of plastic packaging that has been designed to achieve a Preferred status as outlined within the APR Design Guide® for Plastics Recyclability by 2.76%.

-- We strive to make ‘recycle right’ instructions more visible to consumers on pack.
+• We strive to make ‘recycle right’ instructions more visible to consumers on pack.
 For example, as part of the redesign of our Snapple bottles, our packaging team developed a contoured bottle with increased label space for consumer recycling instructions.

 Refillable Packaging